 What Does It Mean When Starter Relay Clicks?

 When a starter relay clicks, it means that the relay has failed and is sending power to the starter motor without receiving it back.
-This can cause your engine to stall and make it difficult to start your vehicle.

 Last Words: Motorcycle Starter Relay Problems: